 See more In-depth

-- Physical activity: Why strength training?
-Centers for Disease Control and Prevention. http://www.cdc.gov/physicalactivity/growingstronger/why/.
-Accessed July 18, 2014.
+- Preventing weight gain.
+Centers for Disease Control and Prevention. https://www.cdc.gov/healthyweight/prevention/index.html.
+Accessed Sept.
+13, 2022.

 - Perreault L, et al. Obesity: Genetic contribution and pathophysiology. https://www.uptodate.com/contents/search.
 Accessed Sept.
 13, 2022.

 - Piaggi P. Metabolic determinants of weight gain in humans.
 Obesity.
 2019; doi:10.1002/oby.22456.

 - 2015-2020 Dietary Guidelines for Americans.
 U.S. Department of Health and Human Services and U.S. Department of Agriculture. https://health.gov/our-work/nutrition-physical-activity/dietary-guidelines/previous-dietary-guidelines/2015.
 Accessed Sept.
 17, 2022.

 - Physical Activity Guidelines for Americans.
 2nd ed.
 U.S. Department of Health and Human Services. https://health.gov/our-work/physical-activity/current-guidelines.
 Accessed Sept.
 19, 2022.

 - Dietary supplements for weight loss: Fact sheet for health professionals.
 National Institutes of Health. https://ods.od.nih.gov/factsheets/WeightLoss-HealthProfessional/.
 Accessed Sept.
 17, 2022.